yarisvt/tyk-docs/tyk-docs/content/concepts/what-is-a-session-object.md

 ---
 date: 2017-03-23T12:56:30Z
-title: What is a Session Object?
+title: Session Object
 menu:
   main:
     parent: "Concepts"
-weight: 2
+weight: 80
 ---

-## Concept: API Session Object

 In Tyk, all identities are mapped to a session object.
 Identities can be in the form of Bearer Tokens, HMAC Keys, JSON Web Tokens, OpenID Connect identities and Basic Auth users.